Quantum Yang-Mills Theory in Two Dimensions: Exact versus Perturbative: Perturbation Theory

-Since gauge transformations act via $A \mapsto gAg^{-1} + gdg^{-1}$, the above gauge-fixing condition eliminates all gauge degrees of freedom (with respect to based gauge transformations) in a neighborhood of the zero connection.
+Since gauge transformations act via $A \mapsto gAg^{-1} + gdg^{-1}$, the above gauge-fixing condition eliminates all infinitesimal gauge degrees of freedom (which span the space $\im d$) within a neighborhood of the trivial connection.
 We call $g_{ij}$ a choice of \textit{gauge-fixing metric}.

 Our path integral

 is to be replaced with the gauge-fixed path integral

 The determinant factor $\mr{det}(d^*d_A)$ is the Faddeev-Popov determinant that weights gauge orbits appropriately\footnote{For a rigorous treatment in the finite dimensional setting, see e.g. \cite{Ngu}.}.
 This determinant can be evaluated via the introduction of anticommuting fields, or ghosts.
 This is because there is a well-defined theory for fermionic integration in finite dimensions that produces this determinant factor (see Appendix \ref{Sec:Wick}), and we can extrapolate from this an analogous procedure in the infinite dimensional case.
 We proceed as follows: